 Vicki Tapia also cared for both parents.
 After teaching somewhere around 10,000 mother/baby pairs the art of breastfeeding, Vicki Tapia, lactation consultant, found her energies redirected to the other end of life, after both parents were diagnosed with dementia.
 A diary written to help her cope with caregiving morphed into Somebody Stole My Iron: A Family Memoir of Dementia, a finalist in the 2015 High Plains Book Awards.
 Called a “must read for caregivers,” this memoir is written in a conversational style, filled with personal lessons learned along the way, ideas and tips for managing the day-to-day difficulties of dementia, and useful information from experts within the field of Alzheimer’s research.

 Marianne Sciucco is a registered nurse who cared for hundreds of dementia patients over a 20-year career.
 Her novel, Blue Hydrangeas, an Alzheimer’s Love Story, is based on a couple she met through her work and is a testament to the power of love in the face of this heart wrenching disease.
 Marianne’s tender work of fiction brings consolation and understanding to all who encounter Alzheimer’s.
 Ironically, two years after her novel’s publication, she started living her own story when her stepfather was diagnosed with mixed dementia: frontotemporal lobe, vascular, and Alzheimer’s.
 As his Health Care Proxy and Power of Attorney, she became his medical, legal, and financial representative.
 At the same time, she became the same to her mother, who was suffering from heart failure and dementia caregiver PTSD.
 “Suddenly, I was the one with all the answers, all the responsibility.
 It was overwhelming,” she says.
 “I immediately turned to my AlzAuthors friends to help navigate this stressful situation.
 The wealth of knowledge I have gained from my years as a nurse working with dementia patients and their families also kept me sane.”
-Her stepfather passed away in January, 2018.
-Marianne continues to manage her mother’s care and personal affairs.
+Marianne lost both parents in 2018.